bn5092017/LibrarySystem/sysDesign.md

 Search page with textboxes for user input of title, author or keyword.
 These will be independent of each other, that is one or more can be left blank.
 ###List of search results page
 ![wireframe diagram - search results page](images/searchResults.jpg)
-This page will display a list of results from a search.
+This page will display a clickable list of results from a search.
 ###One book page
 ![wireframe diagram - book page](images/OneBook.jpg)
 This page is used for displaying the details of an individual book.